 - 1. Before disassembling the motor, remove the rear cover (#19) from the bracket (# 14) to expose the resolver. - 2.
 Make sure that there are marks on the end bells (#14 and #22), frame (#25), resolver assembly (#15), resolver rotor (#17), and motor shaft (#2) to locate parts when the motor is reassembled.
 Be sure those marks will not be obscured in the process. - 3.
 Remove the resolver rotor (#17) from the shaft.
 It is secured by two set screws (#16) 90° apart on the hub. - 4.
 Remove the two bearing retainer plate screws (#13) in the non-drive end.
 In some cases this may require loosening the two set screws (#18) holding the resolver assembly (#15) and moving the resolver stator out of the way.
 This releases rear bearing (#4) and allows removal of the shaft or end bell. - 5.
 Remove four bolts (#11) that hold the drive end bracket (#22) on.
-Some motors have hex nuts on overbolts that run the length of the motor.
 Note the location of the lifting lugs (#21). - 6.
 Carefully slide the drive end bracket (#22) off of the shaft (#2).
 Don't allow the end bell to scrape the shaft as it is removed.
 Note carefully the location of parts that come loose as the end bell is removed, such as the wave washer (#23) in the front housing.
 The rotor stays in the frame assembly.

 - 7. The rotor (#2) may now be removed by sliding it slowly out.
+Secure the frame to a surface before removing the rotor.
 The banding will protect the magnets against damage while sliding out straight.
-Avoid jerky side to side movements.
-While the rotor is out of the motor, protect the banding and magnets from sharp blows and pointed objects. - 8.
+Avoid jerky side to side movements. - 8.
 If only the rotor assembly is to be serviced, it is not necessary to remove the resolver end bracket (#14).
 If the motor stator is to be rewound, then the resolver end bracket should be removed.
 Remove the two set screws (#18) holding the resolver (#15) in place.
 Before removing the resolver, disconnect the wires from the block (#31) in the motor junction box and tie a string onto the wires.
 This will help cable reinstallation.
 Remove the assembly.